hellowac/mapnik-wiki-zh-cn/cn_docs/Raster.md

+# Raster

 This plugin supports reading tiff and geotiff files.

-Tiled or Stripped tiff files are required and when rasters are small < 200-300 MB this driver is faster that the [[GDAL]] plugin.
+Tiled or Stripped tiff files are required and when rasters are small < 200-300 MB this driver is faster that the [GDAL](GDAL) plugin.

-If files are larger it is recommended to build GDAL overviews (with gdaladdo command) and instead read with the [[GDAL]] plugin.
+If files are larger it is recommended to build GDAL overviews (with gdaladdo command) and instead read with the [GDAL](GDAL) plugin.

 **Note: overviews support is available only in Mapnik >= 0.7.0**